lisanamado/PersonalSite/README.md

 # PersonalSite

 Personal website.
-Mostly it should work as a portfolio, and it should be able to host my future projects.
+It should mostly be a portfolio, and able to host my future projects.